Please click on the link below for a simple summary of instructions on:

 5.)
 Completed Hourly Captains Weekly Chart for their hour (page 14 of organizational meeting folder) to share the team’s information in case anyone needs to make a contact to try to exchange their hour or find a substitute one week, where permissible.

 6.)
-If not given in advance of the weekend, for adorer formation, you could add (or place laminated copies in the chapel of) a sample guideline on:
+If not given in advance of the weekend, for adorer formation, you could add (or place laminated copies in the chapel of) a sample guidelines on:

 Note: You may want to remind adorers that Online and wireless devices can cause distractions, electromagnetic frequencies EMF and interrupt silence.
 Please be courteous.
 Printed materials and books such as the Bible, Catechism of the Catholic Church or Compendium etc. can be made available in the chapel.

 For adorers that cannot attend this meeting, the hourly captains should be go over this information with each of their adorers over the phone and send a printed copy of your Adorer Information Welcome Packet by regular post or email.
 Sample script for phone call:

 ADORER SCHEDULING SYSTEM:

 For those that are interested in organizing their adoration information digitally, if you would like a complementary and user-friendly way, here are two options:

 1.)
 We can send a free Microsoft Excel Adorer Scheduling program for all of your adorer data by email or regular mail (since it does not seem possible to upload an Excel document onto this website).
 It works on personal and Mac/Apple computers.
 Please contact us if you would like a copy.